-So again, as I reflect on the good old days in primary school, I realise that there was something special about seeing a golden star (reward) behind my name at the end of each week.
-Even though I always had to display good behaviour, being rewarded for it gave me the 'extra' bit of motivation.
+So again, as I reflect on the good old days in primary school, I realise that there was something special about seeing a gold star (reward) behind my name at the end of each week.
+Even though I always had to display good behaviour, being rewarded for it gave me the ‘extra’ bit of motivation.

-So what's the moral behind this?
-As an adult, you might not have someone place a golden star behind your name.
+So what’s the moral behind this?
+As an adult, you might not have someone place a gold star behind your name.
 However, why not choose to give yourself that sense of appreciation?
 Celebrate your small wins, because besides you working hard for it, you actually owe it to yourself to do so!